hongweilibran/claustrum_multi_view/ReadMe.md

-## A tutorial on automatic segmentation of the claustrum in MR images using deep learning.
+## A tutorial on automatic segmentation of the neonate and human claustrum in MR images using deep learning.
 ![Demo](./claustrum_seg_results.png)

 ### How to directly apply it on your own dataset with our pre-trained models?